-An idea that has appealed to me is the use of paper as a safe place, with structures as boundaries.
+An idea that has appealed to me is the use of paper as a safe place, with it structure as a boundary.

 I’ve looked at and explored how the structures of geometric shapes provide a platform for the nature of the organic drawings, and how the two blend together.

-It’s not as fancy like with the geometric patterns and shapes, but there is something about it, this feels more natural and authentic, as they always felt too designs and contrived, it was about aesthetic appeal rather than for a purpose or function.
+It is a simpler format than the geometric patterns and shapes, but there is something about it, this feels more natural and authentic, as previous work felt too designed and contrived, as it was about aesthetic appeal rather than being part of the work and process.